 With its vaulted ceilings built of knotty pine by local Amish, the spacious room has the woodsy feel of a lodge.
 Nelson’s varied passions are displayed on walls and tabletops: a Pleistocene-period musk ox skull, a woolly mammoth scapula, a mounted deer head, ceremonial African masks, a shark’s jaw, a mounted three-foot-long Asian Carp, and an Amazon rainforest alligator hat.
-There’s even a replica Stradivarius violin.
+Somehow, too, there’s a replica Stradivarius violin.
 In the loft at the top of a spiral staircase is Nelson’s igloo-shaped bedroom he constructed out of hog panels.

-A stem-winder accompanies just about all of Nelson’s artifacts, which he eagerly tells, seamlessly switching gears to another story when necessary to make a point.
+A stem-winder accompanies just about all of Nelson’s artifacts, which he eagerly tells, seamlessly switching to another story when necessary to make a point.
 He pauses to indicate an odd-looking rock-like object on a nearby table.
-“When I saw that, it was either a mammoth tooth or a Walmart tennis shoe,” he laughs.
+“When I saw that, well, it was either a mammoth tooth or a Walmart tennis shoe,” he laughs.

 Gary Nelson grew up in Fairfield, Iowa, 12 miles north, moving with his family to Van Buren County when he was 11.
 Watching his dad pick up arrowheads and send them skipping across a local pond spawned Nelson’s obsession.
 His first hunt took him through fields of waist-high soybeans into rocky washouts where he discovered arrowheads and axe heads laying in the grass for the picking.
 “I took them and showed them to my dad,” he recalls, the excitement evident in his voice.